astsam/rtl8812au/README.md

 ## Realtek 8812AU driver v5.2.20.2 with monitor mode and frame injection

-This driver supports 8812au & 8821au chipsets, not the 8814au chipset at this moment.
+This driver supports 8812au / 8821au and 8814au chipsets.

 ### Building / Installing